gam3/backerup/README.md

 rsync the user should be able to understand how files are brought across the network.

-The backerup-copier is really just runs 'cp -rl {source} {dest}' and the operator can use that command to recover from backerup failures.
+The backerup-copier runs a 'cp -rl {source} {dest}' in a safe way and the operator can use that command to recover from backerup failures.

-The backerup-cleaner is just selecting dirctories and deleting them with `rm -rf {dest}'.
+The backerup-cleaner selects directories that can be removed and deletes them with `rm -rf {dest}'.

 As hardlinks are used the operating system cleans up files that are no longer linked to any `snapshot'.

-All of the backerup processes can be killed and be left is a recoverable state.
+All of the backerup processes can be killed and the system will be left is a recoverable state.

 If more than one copy of any of the processes is run it will be inefficient, but will not corrupt the backup.